-Safe Environment training is mandated for all employees and those volunteers who have contact with minors, and in diocesan or parish programs for groups of vulnerable adults, such as SPRED.
+Safe Environment training is mandated for all employees and those volunteers who have regular or frequent contact with minors.
 Safe Environment training is a condition of employment or volunteering for those individuals described below.

 4.1 SAFE ENVIRONMENT TRAINING FOR ADULTS